dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/9-5 Memory Profiling.md

 ![Example of the memory usage and footprint (hypothetical scenario).](../../img/memory-access-opts/MemoryUsageAndFootprint.png){#fig:MemUsageFootprint width=100%}

 Now let's switch to memory footprint.
 It defines how much memory a process touches during a period of time, e.g. in MB per second.
-This data might help us better understand the behavior of the workload.
-For instance, if the memory footprint is rather small, e.g. 1 MB/s, and the RSS fits into the L3 cache, we might suspect that the pressure on the memory subsystem is low; remember that available memory bandwidth in modern chips is in GB/s and is getting close to 1 TB/s.
-On the other hand, when the memory footprint is rather large, e.g. 10 GB/s, and the RSS is much bigger than the size of the L3 cache, then the workload might put significant pressure on the memory subsystem.

 In a hypothetical scenario, visualized on figure @fig:MemUsageFootprint, we plot memory usage per 100 milliseconds.
 The solid line tracks the total unique memory accessed per 100 ms. Here, we don't count how many times a certain memory location was accessed.
 That is, if a memory location was loaded twice during a 100ms interval, we count the touched memory only once.
 For the same reason, we cannot aggregate time intervals.
 In our example, we know that during the phase 2, the program was touching roughly 10MB every 100ms.
 But we cannot say that the memory footprint was 100 MB per second, because the same memory location could be loaded in adjacent 100ms time intervals.
 It would be true only if the program never repeated memory accesses within every one second interval.

 The dashed line tracks the size of the unique data accessed since the start of the program.
 Here, we count the amount of memory that was accessed during 100 ms interval and has never been touched by the program before.
 For the first second of the program's lifetime, most of the accesses are unique, as we would expect.
 In the second phase, the algorithm starts using the allocated buffer.
 During the time interval from 1.3s to 1.8s, most of the buffer locations were touched (e.g. first iteration of the loop), that's why we don't see many unique accesses after that.
-That means that from the timestamp 2s up until 5s, the algorithm mostly utilizes the existing memory buffer.
+That means that from the timestamp 2s up until 5s, the algorithm mostly utilizes already seen memory buffer and doesn't access any new data.
 However, behavior of the phase 4 is different.
 First, the algorithm in phase 4 is more memory intensive as the total memory footprint (solid line) is roughly 15 MB per 100 ms. Second, the algorithm accesses new data (dashed line) in relatively large bursts.
+Such bursts may be related to allocation of a new memory region, working on it, and then deallocating it.

+You may wonder how can this data might be help us.
+Well, it can help us to better understand the behavior of a workload and estimate the pressure on the memory subsystem.
+For instance, if the memory footprint is rather small, e.g. 1 MB/s, and the RSS fits into the L3 cache, we might suspect that the pressure on the memory subsystem is low; remember that available memory bandwidth in modern chips is in GB/s and is getting close to 1 TB/s.
+On the other hand, when the memory footprint is rather large, e.g. 10 GB/s, and the RSS is much bigger than the size of the L3 cache, then the workload might put significant pressure on the memory subsystem.

+Overall, memory profiling techniques that we will discuss in this section do not necessary point you to the problematic places similar to regular hotspot profiling but they may help you understand a certain

 [TODO]: Why do we need it?
 How it helps us?
 [TODO]: What do we want to optimize?
+[TODO]: Mention that this picture still doesn't address the problem of measuring the hot memory footprint per time interval.
 [TODO]: Mention that it's not possible to understand whether the code experiences temporal or spatial locality.
 We need a memory heatmap over time to estimate it.

 ### Case Study: Memory Usage of Stockfish